bradws/uniplugger/README.md

 * All the plugins are discovered and loaded once, and once only.
 Would be nice to be able to 're-discover' any new plugins that have appeared without restarting the application.
 * It would be great if you could filter and load only the plugins you want.
-* The plugins are flat - your plugins can't have other plugins
+* The plugins are flat - your plugins can't have other nested plugins

 # Thoughts for future versions